Difference Between Oracle and SQL Server

 Both Oracle vs SQL Server are popular choices in the market; let us discuss some of the major Difference:

 The other major feature between these two databases is the capability of transaction control.
 A transaction is defined as a group of operations and tasks to be treated as a single unit.
-MS SQL will by default commit and execute each command/task as a unit and roll backing is difficult.
-The commands to make this process a lot more efficient are BEGIN TRANSACTION, COMMIT, ROLLBACK, END TRANSACTION, etc. whereas in case of Oracle every database connection is a new connection treated as a new transaction.
-All the changes are made in memory and nothing is actually done explicitly unless an external COMMIT command is not used.
+MS SQL will, by default, commit and execute each command/task as a unit and roll backing is difficult.
+The commands to make this process a lot more efficient are BEGIN TRANSACTION, COMMIT, ROLLBACK, END TRANSACTION, etc. In the case of Oracle, every database connection is a new connection treated as a new transaction.
+All the changes are made in memory, and nothing is actually done explicitly unless an external COMMIT command is not used.